 Area 11 (Reduced Area) SA Objectives SA Effects Commentary efficiency and energy generated from renewable energy and low carbon sources energy generation technologies.
 E8 Protect and enhance the quality of water, soil and air quality ?
 All development has the potential to impact upon water quality and increase demand for water usage.
 The water conservation hierarchy must be followed and measures will be expected to be in place to manage water resources efficiently.
 Severn Trent Water confirmed in the Draft Outline Water Cycle Study Update that the strategic water supply to the study area (i.e. Bromsgrove and Redditch) will support the proposed development but local distribution network is likely to require reinforcement in many cases.
 Although from wastewater collection perspective, it is recommended that additional development areas should be located in larger catchments such as Spernal or Priestbridge, both Spernal and Priestbridge STWs have minimal or negligible spare treatment capacity.
 But there is no land or other constraints preventing the STWs expansion.
 In terms of receiving water quality, Spernal discharges to the River Arrow and the river fails significantly on Ammonia and reactive phosphorus.
 Priest Bridge discharges to Bow Brook and it fails significantly on reactive phosphorus.
 Consideration of potential land contamination when development is proposed is important to ensure protection of human health and the wider environment and would be considered at the planning application stage.
-Air quality is monitored throughout the District but no AQMA's are located within the immediate vicinity of this area.
-Further studies would be required to assess the impact development would have on this SA objective.
-E0 Poduce assisse 0 . , E9 Reduce causes of and adapt to the U All the areas have the potential to incorporate energy efficiency measures and to incorporate appropriate
+Air quality is monitored throughout the District but no AQMAcp are located within the immediate vicinity of this area.
+F0 D. I - impact development would have on this SA objective.
+E9 Reduce causes of and adapt to the 0 All the areas have the potential to incorporate energy efficiency measures and to incorporate appropriate